jcornuz/xfce4-genmon-gcalcli/README.md

 to give you a clock in your Xfce4 panel which loads your calendar program on click.
 It also shows a tooltip with the current month(s) as weel as your next appointment(s) in your gmail calendars.

+It is minimally configurable: how many months do you want to show, how many days of appointments and the color of the current date \o/

+www.isconsult.ca/tmp/genmon.png